SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-06-doctorow-on-ai.md

 comparisons to modern oligarchs and monopolies.

-Merchant quotes the historian Frank Peel, capturing the mood of the elite of 1811 (and of today) in their contempt for workers thusly (p.
+Merchant quotes the historian Frank Peel, capturing the mood of the elite of 1811 (and of today!) in their contempt for workers thusly (p.
 44), with the suggestion of the 'rational' economic alternative for workers:

 > "Had they been better instructed, they would have known that it was their duty to lie